amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 Here, the receiver `b` is an object of the `Boolean` class, the message is `ifTrue:ifFalse:`, and the message parameters `[csq]` and `[alt]` are the consequent and the alternative blocks.
 If `b` evaluates to a `true` value, the `[csq]` block is evaluated, and otherwise, the `[alt]` is evaluated.

-A count-up loop over integers is written as follows.
+A count-up loop over integers is written as follows:

 ```Smalltalk
 1 to: 10 do: [:i | i printNl]